Stuycs-K/project03-final-09-liuj-pangr/DEVLOG.md

 We worked in class to make our current file executable; started a branch to work on select.

 ### 2025-01-14 - Brief description
-Did peer programming with Steven in class, wasn't able to work at home due to project.
+Did peer programming with Steven in class, wasn't able to work at home due to other project.

 ## Steven Luo